Redwoods in Stout Grove

 My first encounter with Hyperion in 2009

-My first time to Hyperion was in 2009 when the trek was a real adventure.
+My first time to Hyperion was January 22, 2009 when the trek was a real adventure.
 Clues were very scarce, hence the "good old days".
-I approached the valley January 23, 2009 and reached Hyperion around 11:45 am.
+I approached the valley and reached Hyperion around 11:45 am.
 It was overcast, cold and rainy.
 My clothes were saturated almost chest high from wading water to 4 feet deep.
 Weather records state 43 degrees F. barely 10 degrees above freezing.

-Michael Taylor never shared the location but suggested to proceed and keep trying.
+Michael Taylor never shared the location but encourage me to proceed and keep trying.
 Apparently I was the first "outsider" to locate Hyperion.
-I used scraps from Richard Preston's redwood book and the rest was based on what seemed like a good place for a tallest redwood as if I was going to search from scratch.
+I used scraps from Richard Preston's redwood book and the rest was based on arborist intuition of what seemed like a good place for a tallest redwood.

-Redwood Creek was full and so were the tributaries.
-Some spots were deep enough to raise the pack overhead.
+Redwood Creek was full that day and so were the tributaries.
+Some spots were deep enough to raise the back pack overhead.
 Unlike lookers these days (2018), I identified Hyperion by the apex, not the base.
 In winter the area feels like a wilderness.
-I recall being apprehensive, because I went solo.
-When I spotted claw marks on logs, it made me a little nervous.
+I recall being apprehensive because I went solo.
+When I spotted claw marks on logs it made me nervous.
 But afterward, I focused on redwoods and photos.
-By afternoon, I was comfortable and the day became one of my most memorable redwood adventures.
+By afternoon I was comfortable and the day became one of my most memorable redwood adventures.

 Hyperion

 Is mostly a single stem redwood with some fire charring on the trunk, and looks like a stereotypical Sequoia sempervirens.
 The stem length is greater on the low side of a hill.
-If Hyperion was removed from the Earth and hung from a crane, the trunk would stand at least 386 ft. tall.
-In that regard it is safe to say Hyperion was 386 feet tall from top to bottom.
+If Hyperion was removed from the Earth and hung from a crane, the trunk would stand at least 386 feet tall.

-Around August 26, 2006, Dr. Robert VanPelt referred to the redwood as "unnamed" adding "The most significant year in tree height measuring just joined the ranks of years like 1066, 1492, etc.".
-So it had two names for a short while.
-Similar to one of the massive redwoods discovered around 2014 that someone left unnamed (I use Samurai temporarily)
+Around August 26, 2006, Dr. Robert VanPelt referred to the redwood as "unnamed" adding "The most significant year in tree height measuring just joined the ranks of years like 1066, 1492, etc."

 During the first climb shown by National Geographic, researcher Steve Sillett said foliage near the top was not as reduced in size as expected.
 The needles still had some "expansion" indicating potential for extra height.
 He was correct because Hyperion has grown more.